juj/fbcp-ili9341/README.md

 ###### If you wired the display to the Pi yourself

-If you connected wires directly on the Pi instead of using one of the above configuration directives for preconfigured Hats, you will need to use the configuration directives below.
+If you connected wires directly on the Pi instead of using a Hat from the above list, you will need to use the configuration directives below.
 In addition to specifying the display, you will also need to tell fbcp-ili9341 which GPIO pins you wired the connections to.
 To configure the display controller, pass one of:

 - `-DILI9341=ON`: If you are running on any other generic ILI9341 display, or on Waveshare32b display that is standalone and not on the FreeplayTech CM3/Zero device, pass this flag.
-When this flag is passed, you must also specify the flags `-DGPIO_TFT_DATA_CONTROL=number` and `-DGPIO_TFT_DATA_CONTROL=number` below.
 - `-DHX8357D=ON`: If you have a HX8357D display, pass this directive.
 - `-DSSD1351=ON`: If you have a SSD1351 OLED display, use this.
 - `-DST7735R=ON`: If you have a ST7735R display, use this.